tinylib/synapse/Protocol.md

 Synapse Wire Protocol
 =====================

-Synapse uses a simple framing protocol in order to allow requests and responses to be handled without blocking the connection.
-The bodies of most messages are formatted using the [MessagePack](http://msgpack.org) serialization protocol.
+Synapse uses a simple framing protocol to transmit data.
+This document describes the fundamental structure of the protocol, although certain details have yet to be formalized.

 ## Lead Frame

-Every message on the wire begins with a "lead frame," which is formatted as follows.
+Every message on the wire begins with a "lead frame," which is formatted as follows:

 	+-----------------+------------+----------------+==========+
 	| Sequence Number | Frame Type | Message Length |   DATA   |